deepmodeling/deepmd-kit/CONTRIBUTING.md

 - Smash a bug
 - Implement a feature or add a patch, whatever you think deepmd-kit is missing
-- Browse the deepmd-kit [roadmap](doc/roadmap.md) and pick a bug you want to smash or a feature you want to implement
+- Browse [issues](https://github.com/deepmodeling/deepmd-kit/issues), find an issue labeled enhancement or bug, and help to solve it.

 See [here](#before-you-contribute) for some before-hand heads-up.